What You Need to Know About Twitter Birdwatch

 How Does a Birdwatch Work?

-Once a note is added, the note will be available on the separate Birdwatch site of Twitter.
+Once a note is added, the note will be available on the separate Birdwatch website of Twitter.
 After a note is added, any other user who sees the note can rate the note for its credibility.
 The rating on every note will be made visible to the public.
 Twitter also uses weightage to the ratings.
 When another user sees the tweet, he can choose to see the notes regarding the tweet and the supporting ratings.
 Currently, Twitter does not take any action on the negatively noted tweets as Birdwatch is still in its pilot version.
 Once Birdwatch goes live for everyone, we can expect Twitter to remove fake or misleading information based on the contributor’s comments.

 Adding a Note to a Tweet